 Lithium hypochlorite is another fast-dissolving, easy-to-use powder chlorine variety.
 It dissolves fast and leaves a pool that’s clear and free of residue, and best of all, you can swim in it right away.
 The bad news is lithium hypochlorite is harder to find than the other varieties.

-Dichlor is sodium-based chlorine powder with a pH of 7, which can go straight into the pool without adding additional products.
+Dichlor is a sodium-based chlorine powder with a pH of 7.
+It can be added directly to the pool without adding additional products.
 Its sodium base makes it an excellent choice for quick dissolving with no cloudiness or residue.

 It’s also safe to use in all pool interiors, from plaster to paint, making it an excellent choice for home pools and spas of all kinds, including above ground.